thabisokgare/thabisokgare/README.md

  improving my  software design and system architecture capabilities.

 🌟 Goals
-I want to land a role as a software developer where I can contribute to meaningful projects.
+I want to land a role as a software developer or Business analyst  where I can contribute to meaningful projects.
 Continuously enhance my coding skills and expand my technical expertise.